Rexhaif/fastllm/docs/architecture.md

 # FastLLM Architecture

-FastLLM is a Python library designed to provide a fast, efficient, and flexible interface for working with Large Language Models (LLMs).
-This document outlines the key architectural components and their interactions.
+FastLLM is a Python library that simplifies parallel processing of LLM API requests.
+This document outlines the core architecture and components of the library.

 ## System Architecture